Pulgasari/cosmonaut/packages/parse/blocks/readme.md

 A tree representation of the parsed source code.

-AST construction is intentionally outside the scope of the low-level parser blocks.
+AST construction is intentionally outside the scope of these low-level parser blocks.

 ## Backtracking